Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Do PAG Imply Robustness?

 \section{Do PAG Imply Robustness?}

 As mentioned in \cref{sec:pag}, previous work has validated that robust training implies perceptually aligned gradients.
 More specifically, they observed that performing targeted PGD attacks on robust models yields visual modifications aligned with human perception.
-In contrast, in this work, we aim to delve into the opposite direction and test if training a classifier to have perceptually aligned gradients will improve its adversarial robustness.
+In contrast, in this work, we aim to delve into the opposite direction and test if training a classifier to have PAG will improve its robustness.

-To this end, we propose to encourage the input-gradients of a classifier $f_\theta$ to uphold PAG.
-Due to the nature of our research question, we need to isolate PAG from robust training and verify whether the former implies the latter.
-This raises a challenging question -- PAG is known to be a byproduct of robust training.
+To this end, we propose encouraging the input-gradients of a classifier $f_\theta$ to uphold PAG.
+Due to the nature of our research question, we need to disentangle PAG from robust training and verify whether the former implies the latter.
+It raises a challenging question -- PAG is known to be a byproduct of robust training.
 How can one develop a training procedure that encourages PAG without explicitly performing robust training of some sort?
 Note that a framework that attains PAG via robust training cannot answer our question, as that would involve circular reasoning.
 We answer this question by proposing a novel training objective consisting of two elements: the classic cross-entropy loss on the model outputs and an auxiliary loss on the model's input-gradients.
 We note that the input-gradients of the classifier, $\nabla_{\mathbf{x}} f_\theta(\mathbf{x})_{y}$, where $f_\theta(\mathbf{x})_{y}$ is the $y$-th entry of the vector $f_\theta(\mathbf{x})$, can be trained, since they are differentiable w.r.t. the classifier parameters $\theta$.
 Thus, given labeled images $(\mathbf{x}, y)$ from a dataset $D$, assuming we have access to ground-truth perceptually aligned gradients $g(\mathbf{x}, y_t)$, we could pose the following loss function:

 where $\mathcal{L}_{CE}$ is the cross-entropy loss defined in \cref{eq:cross_entropy}, $\lambda$ is a tunable regularization hyperparameter, $C$ is the number of classes in the dataset, and $\mathcal{L}_{cos}$ is the cosine similarity loss defined as follows: